rust-lang/book/src/appendix-07-nightly-rust.md

 appropriate flag to opt in.

-If you’re using a beta or stable release of Rust, you can’t use any feature flags.
+If you’re using a beta or stable release of Rust, you can’t use any feature flags by default.
 This is the key that allows us to get practical use with new features before we declare them stable forever.
 Those who wish to opt into the bleeding edge can do so, and those who want a rock-solid experience can stick with stable and know that their code won’t break.
 Stability without stagnation.

 This book only contains information about stable features, as in-progress features are still changing, and surely they’ll be different between when this